szaghi/FoBiS/README.md

                               file]
         -quiet                Less verbose than default
-        -j J                  Specify the number of concurrent jobs used for compiling dependencies (enable parallel,
+        -j J                  Specify the number of concurrent jobs used for compiling dependencies [default 1]
-                              multiprocessing buildings useful on parallel
-                              architectures for speedup compiling)
         -exclude EXCLUDE [EXCLUDE ...]
-                              Exclude a list of files from the building process -target TARGET        Build a specific file [default: all programs found] -o O                  Specify the output file name is used with -target switch [default: basename of target]
+                              Exclude a list of files from the building process -target TARGET        Specify a target file [default: all programs found] -o O                  Specify the output file name is used with -target switch [default: basename of target]
         -compiler COMPILER    Compiler used: Intel, GNU, IBM, PGI, g95 or Custom [default: Intel]
         -fc FC                Specify the Fortran compiler statement, necessary for custom compiler specification (-compiler Custom)
-        -modsw MODSW          Specify the switch for specifying the module searching path, necessary for custom compiler specification
+        -modsw MODSW          Specify the switch for setting the module searching path, necessary for custom compiler specification
                               (-compiler Custom)
         -mpi                  Use MPI enabled version of compiler